asvae/vue-modules/readme.md

 # Vue Modules
+This library is **vue.js** plugin.
-This vue.js plugin is aimed to simplify adding components, partals and routes.
+It is intended to simplify adding components, partials and routes.
 It provides easy module structure and supports nested modules.

 ## Installing